-The demographic risks are as follows: -

-- Future changes in life expectancy (longevity) that cannot be predicted with any certainty.
+Financial Demographic The financial risks are as follows: - Investment markets fail to perform in line with expectations.
+Protection and risk management policies fail to perform in line with expectations.
+Market outlook moves at variance with assumptions.
+Investment Fund Managers fail to achieve performance targets over the longer term Asset re-allocations in volatile markets may lock in past losses.
+Pay and price inflation significantly more than anticipated.
+Future underperformance arising as a result of participating in the larger asset pooling vehicle An employer ceasing to exist without prior notification, resulting in a large exit credit requirement from the Fund impacting on cashflow requirements.
+Any increase in employer contribution rates (as a result of these risks) may in turn impact on the service delivery of that employer and their financial position.
+In practice the extent to which these risks can be reduced is limited.
+However, the Fund's asset allocation is kept under constant review and the performance of the investment managers is regularly monitored.
+The demographic risks are as follows: - Future changes in life expectancy (longevity) that cannot be predicted with any certainty.
 Increasing longevity is something which government policies, both national and local, are designed to promote.
-It does, however, potentially result in a greater liability for pension funds. - Potential strains from ill health retirements, over and above what is allowed for in the valuation assumptions for employers - Unanticipated acceleration of the maturing of the Fund resulting in materially negative cashflows shortening of liability durations.
+It does, however, potentially result in a greater liability for pension funds.
+Potential strains from ill health retirements, over and above what is allowed for in the valuation assumptions for employers Unanticipated acceleration of the maturing of the Fund resulting in materially negative cashflows and shortening of liability durations.
 The Administering Authority regularly monitors the position in terms of cashflow requirements and considers the impact on the investment strategy.
 Early retirements for reasons of redundancy and efficiency do not affect the solvency of the Fund because they are the subject of a direct charge.